mfolejewski/RPI_SOM_CM0_SCH_PCB_LIB/readme.md

 Particular attention was given to **pin 120: `GPIO_VREF`**.

 Earlier revisions of the English CM0 documentation contained an inconsistency regarding this pin.
 This issue was also discussed by users on the Raspberry Pi Forum.
-At one point, the Chinese and English documentation described this pin differently, which could cause confusion during carrier-board design.
+Before July 2026, the Chinese and English documentation described this pin differently, which could cause confusion during carrier-board design.

-The documentation has since been corrected.
+Now both datasheets (English and Chinese versions) are the same and correct regarding pinout definition.

 Reference: https://forums.raspberrypi.com/viewtopic.php?t=397265